 All members of the Governing Body receive training.
-In 2019-2020 the Full Governing Body had training on the special educational needs; health and safety, understanding data recording Key Stage achievement and progress; and understanding the basis of the new OFSTED framework and focus on quality of Education.
-All new Governors have attended the induction training for school governors provided by North Tyneside Council.
+In 2020-2021 the Full Governing Body had training on safeguarding, special educational needs; health and safety, All new Governors have attended the induction training for school governors provided by North Tyneside Council.